-If you are new to Emacs, you may run into some errors, especially after you absorb elisp snippets from the Internet or elsewhere.
+If you are new to Emacs, you may run into some errors, especially after you copied some elisp snippets from the Internet or elsewhere.
+Don't panic!
+It happens, it's just part of the learning process.
+Even an experienced Emacs user could run into there issues from time to time.

-When you have some problems/errors with built-in features, the first thing you should do is to run emacs -Q
+When you have some problems/errors with built-in features, the first thing you may need to do is to run emacs -Q

-to start another Emacs instance without any configurations from your emacs.d
+to start another clean Emacs instance without any configurations from your emacs.d

 .

-Here is how to do it in detail if you are not familiar with the terminal:
+Here is how to do it in details if you are not familiar with the terminal:

 -

-If you use Linux/macOS, open a terminal, then type the command
+If you use Linux/macOS, open a terminal, then run the command

 emacs -Q